Pawandeep-Kaur-Betz/Pawandeep-Kaur-Betz/index.md

 <p> Since 2022, I am working as a PostDoc scientist in Visualisation group of Department of Visual Computing and Enginnering, Institute for Software Technology, German Aerospace Center (DLR), Germany.
 I am based in Braunschweig office.
 In my role, I am responsible of conceiving, developing and successfull dissimenination of a Visual Analytics based solutions to the projects.
 My current projects are related to Visual Analytics in Data Manangement, Visual Analytics of Digital Twins, Visual Analytics of Mobility and Epidemiology.
  <br> <br>
-I did my PhD in 2021  with a defending thesis on "Domain Knowledge Based Visualisation Recommendation System" under the supervision of Professor Birgitta König-Reis from the Friedrich Schiller University Jena, Germany.
+I did my PhD in 2021  with thesis on "Domain Knowledge Based Visualisation Recommendation System" under the supervision of Professor Birgitta König-Reis from the Friedrich Schiller University Jena, Germany.
+During my Phd, I was also employed by the university as a Research Assistant.
 I did my Master Research (MRes) degree in Computer Aided Decision Support System with Internship in 'Visualising Quality of Open Datasets' from  Ecole Polytechnique Tours France, in 2014.
 <br><br>
-My research interests include application of visual analytics solutions in data management, infrastructure and subsystem analysis, mobility and transportation.
-Human computer interaction (HCI), natural language processing (NLP), spatio-Temporal data, graph analytics and uncertainty visualisation.
+My research interests include application of visual analytics solutions in data management, infrastructure and subsystem analysis, mobility and transportation. human computer interaction (HCI), natural language processing (NLP), spatio-temporal data, graph analytics and uncertainty visualisation.
 <br><br>
 For queries, feel free to contact me.</p>